alexcano98/TERA-routing-HOTI-2025-reproducibility/README.md

 ---
 ## 🚀 Key Features of TERA routing algorithm

-* Deadlock-free adaptive routing without Virtual Channels
+* Deadlock-free adaptive routing without Virtual Channels in Full-mesh networks.
 * Up to 100% speedup against other link-ordering routing algorithms in Full-Mesh.
 * Up to 32% speedup against other routing algorithms in a 2D-HyperX network with the same resources.
 ---

 ## 📁 Repository Structure

-* `caminos/` — Small application which implements the caminos-lib library to run simulations.
+* `caminos-lib/` — My fork of the [caminos-lib](https://github.com/nakacristo/caminos-lib) library to simulate interconnection networks.
-* `caminos-lib/` — Library to simulate interconnection networks: [CAMINOS simulator](https://github.com/caminos-simulator/caminos) (commit `abc1234`)
+* `caminos/` — Small application which implements my caminos-lib library to run simulations.
 * `simulation_files/` — Config files for reproducing our experiments.
 Each directory corresponds to a different experiment in the paper.
 Each directory contains several simulations.
 * `USAGE.md` — Full usage & configuration documentation
 * `README.md` — Project overview (this file)